Professional Development Program

 A weekend workshop for middle school teachers with Henrike Holdrege and Marisha Plotnik.

 This weekend workshop for Waldorf class teachers and math subject teachers aims to strengthen and enliven math teaching in the middle school.
 It offers the opportunity to meet teachers from other schools and to learn through, and contribute to, collegial exchange.
-This year, we will focus on how to introduce algebra by developing it out of arithmetic, and on the geometry of the circle.
+This year we will focus on introducing negative numbers in the classroom, striving to penetrate the processes of adding, subtracting, multiplying and dividing them.
+We will also take up solving equations with one variable in the context of the students’ year-long practice in working with numbers.

 The class will meet on Friday from 6 to 8:30 pm, on Saturday from 9 am to 5 pm, and on Sunday from 9 am to noon.
 Sliding scale fee: $150 – $250.
 Please register by March 1 by calling 518-672-0116 or by filling out and returning the registration form.